 For a long time, scientists argued about how many types of giraffes there are.
 They decided on four species.
 Meet:

-They all live in different parts of Africa.
+One of the most important facts about giraffes to remember: They all live in Africa - in different parts of Africa though.
 Northern giraffes call north Africa home, Southern giraffes stroll around the south of the continent, the other two species are happiest in the east.

 No two giraffes have the same pattern.
 Their patchwork coats also vary depending on their species.
 The Masai giraffe is darker with brown lines between its patches.
 The Reticulated giraffe has brown-orange patches separated by thick white lines.
 The patches of the Northern and Southern giraffes are more like splodges of paint.
 Watch giraffes stroll around on this live cam.
 Can you tell which species they are?
 Sometimes they’re hiding - check back later if they are!